 Brandon Seabrook's Needle Driver- Needle Driver

 I'm on a mailing list for Earsplit PR who "...have been infiltrating international media outlets with extreme forms of music since 1999".
-I receive many emails each week providing insight and promotional material for artists whose music will find only a limited audience.
-Time permitting, I check out the music from the artists and have found a few that I have really enjoyed.
+I receive many emails each week, providing insight and promotional material for artists whose music will find only a limited audience.
+Time permitting, I check out the music from the artists and have found a few that I have enjoyed.

 I'm writing these reviews for the common man, one that has yet to venture far beyond the verse/chorus/bridge syntax of most pop/rock/metal.
 This listener/ reader likely won't understand obtuse musical references that pepper publications such as Noisey and Pitchfork.
 So, how can I adequately describe the five cuts that Seabrook; drums and percussionist, Allison Miller (Ani Defranco); and electric bass guitarist Johnny Deblase have recorded across Needle Driver?

 Apple Music classifies the album as 'Avant Jazz/ Progressive Metal'.
-That's as good as any relatable musical descriptor however the album has little in common with Dream Theatre's epic prog metal, likewise the jazz produced by any of the great masters of genre.
+That's as good as any relatable musical descriptor however the collection has little in common with Dream Theatre's epic prog metal, likewise the jazz produced by any of the great masters of the genre.
 Across Needle Driver, Seabrook takes a most unconventional approach to jazz guitar playing, then arranges it against hard driving distorted bass and a busy percussive contribution.

 Purchase the album here: https://brandonseabrook.bandcamp.com/album/needle-driver